-Figure 9: Meningococcal serogroup W by age group reported to PHS 2009 to 2023 (week 26)
+Figure 9: Meningococcal serogroup W by age group reported to PHS 2009 to 2023 (week 39)

-The number of deaths between 2003 and the end of the first half of 2023, reported by serogroup, is shown in Figure 10.
-There were two deaths from meningococcal disease reported in the first half of 2023.
+The number of deaths between 2003 and the end of the third quarter of 2023, reported by serogroup, is shown in Figure 10.
+There were three deaths from meningococcal disease to the end of quarter 3 of 2023.

-See the vaccine-preventable disease summary for the number and incidence of invasive meningococcal disease in Scotland over the last 5 years
+See the vaccine-preventable disease summary for the number and incidence of invasive meningococcal disease in Scotland over the last 5 years.

-Figure 10: Meningococcal deaths by serotype reported to PHS 2003 to 2023 (week 26)
+Figure 10: Meningococcal deaths by serotype reported to PHS 2003 to 2023 (week 39)